NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`direction` [`direction` constant ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The direction of the symmetry (the normal to a mirror plane or the axis for a rotational symmetry). e.g. `X`, `Y`, ... (only Cartesian/grid directions are allowed).
+The direction of the symmetry (the normal to a mirror plane or the axis for a rotational symmetry). e.g. `X`, `Y`, `Z` (only Cartesian/grid directions are allowed).
 No default value.

 **`phase` [`cnumber`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-An additional phase to multiply the fields by when operating the symmetry on them; defaults to `1.0`. e.g. a phase of `-1` for a mirror plane corresponds to an *odd* mirror.
+An additional phase to multiply the fields by when operating the symmetry on them.
+Default is +1, e.g. a phase of -1 for a mirror plane corresponds to an *odd* mirror.
 Technically, you are essentially specifying the representation of the symmetry group that your fields and sources transform under.

 The specific symmetry sub-classes are: